-The NH Low-Income Weatherization Assistance Program has received funding from the US Department of Energy for over 30 years to service income-qualified households.
+The NH Low-Income Weatherization Assistance Program has received annual funding from the US Department of Energy for over 30 years to provide weatherization services to income-qualified households.

-Weatherization is a process where an energy auditor performs a series of inspections and tests on a home and its appliances to determine if improvements can be made to save money on electric and fuel expenses.
-While weatherization is intended to reduce household energy expenditures, it can also provide for opportunity to increase health and safety conditions in a home.
+The weatherization process begins with an energy auditor inspecting and testing a home and its appliances to determine if improvements can be made to save money on electric and fuel expenses.
+If improvements are found to be cost-effective, an installation crew provides the insulation, air sealing, and mechanical improvements which will reduce household energy expenditures and increase the comfort, safety, and health of the occupants of the home.

-Due to funding limitations, there is currently a higher demand for weatherization than can be currently met.
+Due to funding limitations, there is currently a higher demand for weatherization services than can be met.

 NH Office of Energy and Planning